Archive for December 2nd, 2012

 HBC – Scott Henderson, Jeff Berlin, Dennis Chambers (2012)

-If somewhere in the Lone Star State there were a city where Pantera Boulevard crossed Skynyrd Street, at that intersection, you’d probably find the world headquarters of Texas Hippie Coalition.
+If there was a Texas city where Pantera Boulevard crossed Skynyrd Street, that’s where you’d probably find the world headquarters of Texas Hippie Coalition.

 Elisabeth Lohninger Quartet – Live (2012)